What New Media’s Growth Means for Startup Tech PR

 Get deliberate about podcasts and newsletters.
 Coverage and community engagement in them humanizes a brand, grows its executives’ profiles, offers deeper and longer-form storytelling than traditional outlets and often comes with impactful social media exposure.
 Many also have a strong cost/value equation on paid visibility, particularly compared to astronomical sponsored content fees in most business press.

-I wrote about this in our 2025 emerging strategies post at SHIFT as did the head of marketing at Bain Capital Ventures, Allison Braley, a great communications thought leader on LinkedIn herself.
+We wrote about this over a year ago in our 2025 emerging strategies post as did the head of marketing at Bain Capital Ventures, Allison Braley, a great communications thought leader on LinkedIn herself.

-It's not that we should ditch traditional business press and trade media (which are important credibility builders and continue to create awareness that delivers traffic and inbounds for our clients), but we should reconsider what comprises "Tier 1" media.
+It's not that we should ditch traditional business press and trade media, which are important credibility builders and continue to create awareness that delivers traffic and inbounds for our clients).
+But we should reconsider who/what comprises our media target lists (and who/what we consider "Tier 1" media).

 Founder/Executive-led Storytelling